Ankesh-97/test/Testing/Multithreading/target/classes/interview-questions.md

 1. **What is a thread in Java?
 How is it different from a process?**

+> Thread is a lightweight process that can carry the instruction to cpu to execute it.
+> Its different from process in multiple scenarios:
+  -> A process is a program in execution which has there independent memory and thread gets created in the process help the process to execute the instructions present in the process.
+  -> A process can have multiple thread running and each thread has their own stack memory, register, program counter.

 2. **Explain the lifecycle of a thread in Java.**

+-> A thread has following lifecycle in following step:
+  -> New - Thread gets created but not started
+  -> start - Thread is started and enters runnable state -> Runnable - Thread waiting on cpu time get the instruction to execute -> Running - Thread is executing the instruction
+  -> Blocked - Waiting to get the lock on the object or waiting for the resource to be free -> timed waiting - Thread is waiting for a specific time to get the resource or lock -> waiting - Thread is waiting for another thread to perform a specific action (wait <-> notify, notifyAll) -> Terminated - Thread has completed its execution and is no longer alive

 3. **What are the different ways to create a thread in Java?**

+ -> There two ways to create thread :
+  -> Extending the Thread class
+  -> Implementing the Runnable interface

 4. **What is the difference between `start()` and `run()` methods?**

+  -> start() -> This method helps the thread to bring in runnable state.
+  -> run() -> This method is used to define the set of execution the thread will execute.

 5. **Explain the concept of thread priorities in Java.**
+  -> We can add priority to a thread while creating it, with a set of defined priority in integer format.
+  -> But to run thread in priority it is not guranteed by jvm.
+It depends on following -> The JVM implementation
+  -> The underlying operating system
+  -> The thread scheduling algorithm

 6. **What is thread synchronization?
 Why is it important?**
+  -> As the word synchronisation implicates things to be in sync.
+As we know thread has access to common heap memory of process it belongs where all the objects gets stored at runtime and when a thread make some change it keeps in there local stack memory which is not visible to other threads so this can lead to unexpected alteration in the data.
+So to avoid this we need to synchronise the thread.

 7. **Explain the concept of deadlock.
 How can it be prevented?**

+ -> Deadlock is a situation where two or more threads are blocked forever, waiting for each other to release the locks.
+  -> It can be prevented by following:
+  -> Avoiding circular wait
+  -> Using a timeout
+  -> Using a lock hierarchy
+  -> Using tryLock() method

 8. **What is thread starvation?**

+-> When a thread get blocked for a long time and not able to get the lock on the object it is waiting for, this is called thread starvation.

 9. **What are daemon threads?
 How are they different from user threads?**
+ -> Daemon are special type threads which runs in background to achieve any task and once all the user created
+    gets terminated then daemon threads also gets terminated.
+ -> They are different from user threads in following ways:
+  -> Daemon threads are low priority threads
+  -> Daemon threads do not prevent the JVM from exiting when the program finishes -> Daemon threads are used for background tasks, such as garbage collection or monitoring

 10. **Explain the `synchronized` keyword in Java.**